ibm-cloud-docs/loadbalancer-service/faqs.md

 {: faq}
 {: support}

-Please refer to the topic [IBM Cloud IP Ranges](/docs/hardware-firewall-dedicated?topic=hardware-firewall-dedicated-ibm-cloud-ip-ranges) for information on allowing IP ranges through the firewall.
+For information on allowing IP ranges through the firewall, see [IBM Cloud IP ranges](/docs/hardware-firewall-dedicated?topic=hardware-firewall-dedicated-ibm-cloud-ip-ranges).

-## Can the IBM Cloud™ load balancer service be used with Terraform?
+## Can the IBM Cloud Load Balancer service be used with Terraform?
 {: faq}

 Terraform can be used to create, update, and delete an IBM Cloud Load Balancer service resource.
-Learn more about [using Terraform with Cloud Load Balancer service](/docs/terraform?topic=terraform-infrastructure-resources#lbaas).
+For more information, see [using Terraform with Cloud Load Balancer service](/docs/terraform?topic=terraform-infrastructure-resources#lbaas).

 ## Is it possible to add members with secondary IP addresses?
 {: faq}

 Members with secondary IP addresses can be added using the API.

-## What happens when the Load Balancer is in `Maintenance Pending` state?
+## What happens when the load balancer is in `Maintenance Pending` state?
 {: faq}

 The load balancer can go into `Maintenance Pending` state due to following reasons:

 * Horizontal scaling event takes place.
-* The load balancer has firewall thats blocking the management traffic.
+* The load balancer has a firewall that's blocking the management traffic.
 * Security patches are being installed.

 When the load balancer is in the `Maintenance Pending` state, the data path is not affected.